DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ```

 The shader will only be re-compiled when using a texture or not using any.
 Using the setter
-with two different textures for instance **will not** re-trigger the compilation,
+with two different textures for instance **will not** re-trigger the compilation.
-which is exact what we want.

 Using a worker, we can start to render the cloud without the gradients texture.
-Whenever the result is available, we can re-compile our shader and assign the uniform.
+Whenever the texture is available, we can re-compile our shader and assign it to the uniform.

 _index.js_